gruenkyle/Snitch_Program_1.4/README.md

 Before we could get into the mechanical engineering side of the project I wanted to make sure we could even simulate a possible version of the project.

+Version 1.4 ->

+- Updated Labels of Each Axis
+    - Title Added to Top of Figure Window

+- Display of Current X Y Z Location on Graph

+- Updated X Y Z Bound to Smaller Pitch

+- FuncAnimation Interval increased 1->100

 Version 1.2 ->